rodrorivero/aws-bootcamp-cruddur-2023/journal/week2.md

 - [x] Instrument AWS X-Ray into backend flask application
 - [x] Configure and provision X-Ray daemon within docker-compose and send data back to X-Ray API
 - [x] Observe X-Ray traces within the AWS Console
-- [ ] Integrate Rollbar for Error Logging
+- [x] Integrate Rollbar for Error Logging
-- [ ] Trigger an error an observe an error with Rollbar
+- [x] Trigger an error an observe an error with Rollbar
-- [ ] Install WatchTower and write a custom logger to send application log data to - CloudWatch Log group
+- [X] Install WatchTower and write a custom logger to send application log data to - CloudWatch Log group

-> Logical Diagram: